Car Seat Safety and Distracted Driving

 Drifting off the road and narrowly missing a crash

-a safe place to nap right away.
+a safe place to nap.

 Driving while taking medicines

-The three main types of distraction are:
+The 3 main types of distraction are:

-Visual (eyes not on the road)
+Eyes not on the road (visual)

-Manual (hands not on the wheel)
+Hands not on the wheel (manual)